 Whether you are coming through the standard pathway or competent authority pathway your first position needs to be one that offers what is termed “provisional registration”.
-Think of this as a well supervised post where you get the chance to demonstrate on the job that you are capable of working at the level of an Australia doctor.
-A year of provisional registration is a generally requirement for all doctors coming via either of these two pathways.
+Think of this as a well-supervised post where you get the chance to demonstrate on the job that you are capable of working at the level of an Australian doctor.
+A year of provisional registration is a general requirement for all doctors coming via either of these two pathways.

 Herein lies the problem.
 Employers in Australia are under no obligation to offer positions for candidates that allow for provisional registration.
-In fact, by law they are actually required to preference Australian doctors over international doctors.
+In fact, by law, they are actually required to prefer Australian doctors over international doctors.